 This is a popular base camp for both Mount Marcy and the other summit over 5,000 feet in New York, Algonquin Peak.

-There are four Adirondack-style shelters around Marcy Dam, and around 20 open campsites scattered around the dam area, all marked with round discs.
+There are a handful of Adirondack-style shelters around Marcy Dam, and around 20 open campsites scattered around the dam area, all marked with round yellow discs.
 The shelters can accommodate 8 hikers which is the overnight group limit, anyway.

-If you’re looking to make this hike a part of a longer backcountry trip, pick up one of the High Peaks guidebooks.
-There are so many options, it is difficult to choose!
+If you’re looking to make this hike a part of a longer backcountry trip, pick up one of those High Peaks guidebooks.
+There are so many options.
+It is difficult to choose!

 Where to Stay Near Mount Marcy